 Selected from more than 2500 applicants by an internal jury of Hasselblad employees, Hasselblad partners and distributors, the quality of submissions for the Masters program continues to increase, raising the bar for entry.
 "It's more difficult than ever before for even the finest photographers to qualify as finalists," reports Christian Nørgaard, Photographer Relations Manager for Hasselblad, "and even more challenging to choose 110 finalists from among such exceptional work."

-The public is encouraged to vote for their favorite image in each category by registering online.
 The remaining votes will be cast by a distinguished panel of industry professionals from around the world.

 www.hasselblad.com/masters-finalists